Erlangen Program at Large-1: Geometry of Invariants: The Cayley Transform and the Unit Cycle

-The last feature of the hyperbolic Cayley transform can be treated in a way described in the end of Subsection~\ref{sec:invar-upper-half}, see also Fig.~\ref{fig:hyp-upper-half-plane}(b).
+to the unit circle, i.e. on its ``inner'' and ``outer'' parts together. \end{enumerate} \end{lemma} The last feature of the hyperbolic Cayley transform can be treated in a way described in the end of subsection~\ref{sec:invar-upper-half}, see also Fig.~\ref{fig:hyp-upper-half-plane}(b).
 With such an arrangement the hyperbolic Cayley transform maps the ``upper'' half-plane from Fig.~\ref{fig:hyp-upper-half-plane}(a) onto the ``inner'' part of the unit disk from Fig.~\ref{fig:hyp-upper-half-plane}(b) .

-One may wish that the hyperbolic Cayley transform diagonalises the action of subgroup \(A\), or some conjugated, in a fashion similar to the elliptic case~\eqref{eq:k-diagonalisation} for~\(K\).
+One may wish that the hyperbolic Cayley transform diagonalises the action of subgroup \(A\), or some conjugated, in a fashion similar to the elliptic case~\eqref{eq:k-diagonalisation} for \(K\).
 Geometrically it will correspond to hyperbolic rotations of hyperbolic unit disk around the origin.
-Since the origin is the image of the point \(e_1\) in the upper half-plane under the Cayley transform, we will use the f\/ix subgroup \(A'_h\)~\eqref{eq:hyp-fix-subgroup} conjugated to \(A\) by \( \in \SL\).
-Under the Cayley map~\eqref{eq:cayley-hyp} the subgroup \(A'_h\) became, cf.~\cite[(3.6), (3.7)]{Kisil97c}:
+Since the origin is the image of the point \(e_1\) in the upper half-plane under the Cayley transform, we will use the fix subgroup \(A'_h\)~\eqref{eq:hyp-fix-subgroup} conjugated to \(A\) by \( \in \SL\).
+Under the Cayley map~\eqref{eq:cayley-hyp} the subgroup \(A'_h\) became, cf.~\cite{Kisil97c}*{(3.6--3.7)}:

-where \(\exp(e_1e_0t) = \cosh(t)+e_1 e_0 \sinh(t)\).
-This obviously corresponds to hyperbolic rotations of~\(\Space{R}{h}\).
-Orbits of the f\/ix subgroups \(A'_h\), \(N'_p\) and \(K'_e\) from Lemma~\ref{le:fix-subgroups} under the Cayley transform are shown on Fig.~\ref{fig:concentric-equidist}, which should be compared with Fig.~\ref{fig:fix-sbroups}.
+where \(\exp(e_1e_0t) = cosh(t)+e_1 e_0 sinh(t)\).
+This obviously corresponds to hyperbolic rotations of \(\Space{R}{h}\).
+Orbits of the fix subgroups \(A'_h\), \(N'_p\) and \(K'_e\) from Lem.~\ref{le:fix-subgroups} under the Cayley transform are shown on Fig.~\ref{fig:concentric-equidist}, which should be compared with Fig.~\ref{fig:fix-sbroups}.
 However the parabolic Cayley transform requires a separate discussion.

-\subsection{Parabolic Cayley transforms}
+\subsection{Parabolic Cayley Transforms}

-This case benef\/its from a bigger variety of choices.
-The f\/irst natural attempt to def\/ine a Cayley transform can be taken from the same formula~\eqref{eq:cayley-points} with the parabolic value \(\sigma=0\).
-The corresponding transformation def\/ined by the matrix \( \) and def\/ines the shift one unit down.
+This case benefits from a bigger variety of choices.
+The first natural attempt to define a Cayley transform can be taken from the same formula~\eqref{eq:cayley-points} with the parabolic value \(\sigma=0\).
+The corresponding transformation defined by the matrix \( \) and defines the shift one unit down.